Pullusb/snippetsLibrary/README.md

 ## Description

 Allow you use and manage a library of your own code snippets.
-Works in combination with [devTools](https://github.com/Pullusb/devTools) to make your scripting life easier
+Works well in combination with [devTools](https://github.com/Pullusb/devTools) to make your scripting life easier.

 A new _Snippets_ tab will be in the text editor's toolbar (accessible with `ctrl + T`).
 Snippets will be saved and stored as invidual plain text files in a folder named 'snippets'.
 This folder is located by default alongside the addon files (unless you enter a custom path in addon preferences).
-Blender buit-in snippets are also scanned (you can disable it in addon pref).
+Blender build-in snippets are also scanned (you can disable it in addon pref).
-The addon is shipped with my personal pack of usefull code snippets (all GPL, once installed just click the reload button in the addon UI to diplay them)
+The addon is shipped with my personal pack of usefull code snippets (all free to use)
+once installed just click the reload button in the addon UI to diplay them)

 ## Features